FlowFuse/device-agent/README.md

 ## Running

-If the agent was installed as a global npm module, the command `flowforge-device-agent` will be on the path.
+If the agent was installed as a global npm module, the command `flowfuse-device-agent` will be on the path.

 If the default working directory and config file are being used, then the agent can be started with:

 ```
-$ flowforge-device-agent
+$ flowfuse-device-agent
 ```

 For information about the available command-line arguments, run with `-h`: